Noninflationary solution to the monopole problem: Solution of the monopole problem without inflation

 Notice that in our model the monopole mass $M_{\ro{M}}$ is time-dependent for $t<t_{\rm con}$.
 Taking from Eq.~\eqref{eq:nGlobal} the estimate for the number density $n_{\rm M, local} \approx 4 \times H_{\rm local}^3$ and considering that non-relativistic monopoles redshift as matter, the present-day energy density can be written as

 where $m_{\rm M} = 4 \pi v / e$ is the monopole mass after the restoration of conformal symmetry and $\rho_{\rm crit} \approx 3.7 \times 10^{-47}~\mathrm{GeV}^4$ is the critical density of the universe today.
-Let us compare this result with the standard estimate of the monopole energy density obtained via the Kibble mechanism \cite{Kibble:1976sj},
+Let us compare this result with the standard estimate of the monopole energy density obtained via the Kibble mechanism \cite{Kibble:1976sj},\footnote{More recent studies (see for instance~\cite{Brummer:2025inh}) have shown that the monopole abundance predicted by the Kibble mechanism can increase by several orders of magnitude when adopting less conservative estimates for the Higgs field coherence length.
+Nevertheless, the standard estimate reported here is sufficient for the purposes of this work.}

 where $\Omega_M$ is computed in Eq.~\eqref{eq:omegaKibble}.
 The result in Eq.~\eqref{eq:rho_global} shows that, for $T_{\rm local} \ll v$, our model estimates a smaller monopole energy density today, compared to the standard scenario.
 Hence, for sufficiently low values of $T_{\rm local}$, much larger symmetry-breaking scales (even larger than the GUT scale) are compatible with cosmology, without leading to a monopole overabundance.